thao786/autotest/README.md

 - warn users about pageload step: they might need to delete this
 - the assertion should output TRUE
 - emphasize Autotest can handle multiple tabs

+- create test BEFORE VS AFTER the feature is built